 Product failures often require expensive repairs or replacements.
 Over-engineering adds to recurring costs and its success is uncertain if the failure’s cause is not understood.
 Engineers need in-depth knowledge before attempting a re-design.

 This case study focuses on bus seat failures that occasionally occur in the field but are not predicted by current industry standard tests in the lab.
 The goal was to collect comprehensive field vibration data and then analyze that data to understand the failure’s causes.

 The study used accelerometers placed at various points in multiple seating configurations and across multiple field environments.
-Analysis identified transmissibility issues between axes of motion, as well as higher reliability seat configurations.
+The analysis identified transmissibility issues between axes of motion, as well as higher reliability seat configurations.

-The subject of the study are bus seats designed and manufactured by American Seating.
-Founded in 1886 as Grand Rapids School Furniture, American Seating supports the public transportation industry with reliable, high value solutions.
+The subject of the study is bus seats designed and manufactured by American Seating.
+Founded in 1886 as Grand Rapids School Furniture, American Seating supports the public transportation industry with reliable, high-value solutions.
 Vibration Research, the innovator in sound and vibration technology, partnered with American Seating to implement the study.

 The problem at the heart of the study is metal fatigue cracks that sometimes develop in bus seats.
 This type of failure has never been generated by the current industry standard vibration test, yet it occurs in a small but statistically significant number of buses.
 Each failure must be corrected with an expensive, in-the-field seat repair or replacement.
 Future failures could possibly be avoided by using larger, heavier seat mountings but this type of over-engineering comes with its own set of recurring costs and its success is uncertain if the true cause of failure is not understood.